 The nominal operational mission began on December 16, 2002 and lasted 24 months.
 Since then, INTEGRAL is being operated in its extended mission phase.
 This extended phase is at this stage approved by the Science Programme Committee (SPC) to last until 31 December 2022.
-Further extension beyond 2022 is not secure yet.
-Future AO cycles are continued to be planned to run on an annual basis, if operations are again approved after 2022.
+Details about any further extension beyond 2022 are currently unknown.
+To be prepared for future science operations (be it for months or even years), the AO cycles are continued to be planned to run on an annual basis, i.e., AO-20 covering observations to be performed in 2023.